usnistgov/gzaprsros/Worlds/Readme.md

 This readme gives a brief overview of how to configure the gzaprsros World SDF file for Gazebo.
 Various models of the APRS laboratory are available, with configurable selections for versions, robots, kitting models, flags and the like.
+Configuration of the world was developed to provide a variety of platforms with differing simulation performance.

 Modelling in Gazebo is done with SDF.
 SDF is formalized XML to describe visualization, physics and control for objects in a simulated world.
-Object in the simulated world include robots, sensors and static or dynamic objects.
+Objects in the simulated world include robots, sensors and static or dynamic objects.
 The ability to communicate with these objects is enabled with the Gazebo message transport.
 The ability to extend SDF models is allowed through plugins
 # <a name="Configuration"></a>Configuration